mixxxdj/manual/source/chapters/library.rst

 **Cover/Album Art**

   Mixxx can display the upper quarter of any cover art that it finds for a track in the library.
-Mixxx will only check for available cover art locally.
+Mixxx will only check locally for available cover art.
 The search algorithm chooses the first cover that appears in the following list.

     1. The first cover saved in the ID3v2 tags of the track